Not Judging Others Harshly

 When he visited us last Monday, I resolved not to talk to him in order to teach him a lesson that I am not a person to be trifled with.
 I would actually have ignored him had he not requested me to input the password of our home WiFi on his smartphone.

 Guess what again!
 While leaving home that Monday for my evening walk, I noted Bob had visited us without his car.
-It then dawned on me that he could be having problems of his own to deal with.
-And here had been me judging him harshly for not sending me money.
-Foolish me!
+It then dawned on me that he could have been having problems to deal with.
+And here was me judging him harshly for not sending me money.
+How foolish I was!

-By judging my brothers Paddy and Bob negatively, I was committing the same sins that some choristers at All Saints' Cathedral did to me back in 2008.
-The choristers tarnished my name by making others believe that I could be pilfering materials from the cathedral, a misjudgement that wounded my soul for years.
+By judging my brothers Paddy and Bob harshly, I was committing the same sins that some choristers at All Saints' Cathedral did to me back in 2008.
+Their harsh judgment wounded my soul for years.

 My beloved reader, I implore you not to be quick to judge others harshly.
 The next time you feel someone has not lived up to your expectations, try to remember that everyone makes mistakes, that the person you are angry with could be grappling with problems, and that people are not in this world to make you happy.
 Shalom!